Heterogeneous Domain Adaptation with Positive and Unlabeled Data: Experiments

-Table~\ref{main3} shows the results for Default of credit card clients.
+\textit{Default of credit card clients:} Table~\ref{main3} shows the results for Default of credit card clients.
 When the positive ratio is 0.5, we can see that $\rm{PADA}_\textit{S}$ is the best method in terms of both accuracy and AUC.
-Even PADA outperforms all the baseline methods, but $\rm{PADA}_\textit{S}$ futher improves PADA.
-Moreover, $\rm{PADA}_\textit{S}$ is the best even when the positive ratio is 0.3.
-Although the accuracy of $\rm{SFER}_\textit{P}$ is high, its AUC is low, which means $\rm{SFER}_\textit{P}$ predicts most of the data as negative.
-In the case of 0.1 positive ratio, PADA and $\rm{PADA}_\textit{S}$ also show the improvements over $\rm{COM}_\textit{P}$.
-However, $\rm{DSFT}_\textit{P}^\textit{nl}$ is better than them.
+When the positive ratio is 0.3, WADA outperforms PADA although $\rm{PADA}_\textit{S}$ also shows almost equivalent performance to WADA.
+Note that the accuracy of SFER is high, its AUC is low, which means it predicts most of the data as negative.
+In the case of 0.1 positive ratio, PADA and $\rm{PADA}_\textit{S}$ also show the improvements over most of the baselines.
+However, $\rm{DSFT}_\textit{nl}$ is better than them.
 As a result, DSFT may be effective in particular datasets and settings, but its effective range is very limited.